Search

 Washing Machine Lid Switch (Top Load Machines)

-The lid switch is a safety device located under the lid of top loading washing machines, that prevent the washer from operating if the lid is open.
+The lid switch is a safety device located under the lid of top loading washing machines, that prevents the washer from operating if the lid is open.

 Washing Machine Lint Filter